microsoft/TouchDevelop/README.md

 [![devDependency Status](https://david-dm.org/Microsoft/TouchDevelop/dev-status.svg)](https://david-dm.org/Microsoft/TouchDevelop#info=devDependencies)

-**This repo contains the source code of the TouchDevelop editor.** If you are intending to write Touch Develop scripts, you want to go to `touchdevelop.com`:
+**This repo contains the source code of the Touch Develop editor.** If you are intending to write Touch Develop scripts, you want to go to `touchdevelop.com`:
 * **stable:** https://www.touchdevelop.com/app/